JayHelton/CppND-Route-Planning-Project/README.md

 # Route Planning Project Starter Code

-This is the starter code for the Route Planning project.
+This repository includes the code completed (tested) C++ code for the Route Planning project.
 Instructions for each exercise can be found in the `instructions` directory, and unit tests for some exercises in the `test` directory.

 ## Cloning